7.3. Configuring the audit Service

 /etc/audit/auditd.conf file.
 This file consists of configuration parameters that modify the behavior of the Audit daemon.
 Empty lines and text following a hash sign (

 #) are ignored.
-For further details, see the audit.conf(5) man page.
+For further details, see the auditd.conf(5) man page.

 auditd for a Secure Environment

 auditd configuration should be suitable for most environments.
-However, if your environment has to meet strict security policies, the following settings are suggested for the Audit daemon configuration in the
+However, if your environment must meet strict security policies, the following settings are suggested for the Audit daemon configuration in the

 single.
 This ensures that the system is either shut down or operating in single-user mode when Audit can no longer log events.